DimaSamodurov/browser_crawler/README.md

 ### Usage with Wraith

-Crawler can be useful to update `paths:`  section of the wraith's configs.
+Browser Crawler can be useful to update `paths:`  section of the wraith's configs.

 Provided wraith config is placed to `wraith/configs/capture.yaml` file, do:
 ```